aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/translate-markdown-to-document-object-model/_index.md

 ### Complex Containers

-The table below demonstrates examples of using Markdown Complex Containers in Aspose.Words:
+The table below shows examples of using Markdown Complex Containers in Aspose.Words:

 | Markdown feature                                             | Aspose.Words                                                 |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |